ng-Classic/ng-classic/aio/content/start/index.md

 In this section, you've created an application that iterates through data and features components that communicate with each other.

-To continue exploring Angular Classicand developing this application:
+To continue exploring Angular Classic and developing this application:

 *   Continue to [In-app navigation](start/start-routing "Getting started: In-app navigation") to create a product details page.
 *   Skip ahead to [Deployment](start/start-deployment "Getting started: Deployment") to move to local development, or deploy your application to Firebase or your own server.